rosaaestrada/Loan-Default-Feature-Analysis/README.md

 # Predicting Factors Influencing Loan Default in the U.S.

+*This project was done as my thesis for my Masters degree at National University*

 ### Data
 **Lending Club Loan Data:** Located on [Kaggle.com - Lending Club Loan Data](https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv)
 - Loan data for all loans issued through 2007-2015